 Utility of the day: logrotate (+ gnupg)

 Managing PGP keys in GnuPG is beyond the scope of this article.
-However, in short you would create a key-pair on a secure machine, and then import the public key into the GnuPG key chain on your servers while storing the private key on a secure medium with limited access for authorized employees only (e.g. printed on paper or kept on a removable storage media).
+In short, you would create a key-pair on a secure machine, and then import the public-key into the GnuPG key chain on your servers while storing the private-key on a secure medium with limited access for authorized employees only (e.g. printed on paper or kept on a removable storage media).
 The server can then use the public key to encrypt its log files without with public key cryptography; resulting in the server being able to encrypt the data without being able to decrypt it without the private.
 The log files could even be transferred to a centralized log-storage server for cold storage.

-I believe such a setup could be used to achieve GDPR compliance while still maintaining auditable logs in the event of breach of server security or other incident that would require a log trail.
+I believe such a setup could be used to achieve GDPR compliance while still maintaining auditable logs in the event of a breach of server security or other incidents that would require a log trail.

 The following logrotate configuration example demonstrates secure encrypted storage (using GnuPG) erasure after time intervals (

-rotate in days) appropriate to how important it is to store the various log files following a security incident.
+rotate in days) appropriate to how important it’s to store the various log files following a security incident.

 The logs are still kept unencrypted for up to 24-hours when they were first recorded.
-This is a small time window when the data is not stored encrypted, but it is required to allow human technicians and automated log analyzing tools (like SSHGuard or Fail2Ban) to process the data and act upon it to help detect and prevent unauthorized or unlawful system access.
+This is a small time window when the data isn’t stored encrypted, but it’s required to allow human technicians and automated log analyzing tools (like SSHGuard or Fail2Ban) to process the data and act upon it to help detect and prevent unauthorized or unlawful system access.